Jessica Chiang

 What are you personally passionate about?

-I love to dance (grew up training solely in ballet then moved onto contemporary, hip hop and more)— to me it’s a perfect combination of physical activity, creativity and musicality.
-A dance class is the only way I’ve found so far that consistently allows me to solely focus on the present.
-I am hoping to get more into other forms of performing arts such as circus; I have tried trapeze and it’s exhilarating!
-I also like to travel, hike, try new food and spend time with family and friends.
+When I’m not in the clinic I still love to dance.
+I grew up training solely in ballet then moved on to contemporary, hip hop and more—to me it’s a perfect combination of physical activity, creativity and musicality.
+Dancing is one of the only ways I’ve found so far that consistently allows me to solely focus on the present.
+I have also had the opportunity to choreograph and teach dance.
+Besides dance, I like to travel (had the opportunity to travel for 4 months in New Zealand/Australia), hike, try new food and spend time with family and friends.